-Though it is common to see some root-like strings of green hanging down alongside the leaves.
-Not only is this a good way to recognize Salvinia Natan, but it also makes it ideal for enclosures that have narrow depths of water.
+Though it is common to see some root-like strings of green hanging down alongside the leaves, not only is this an excellent way to recognize Salvinia Natan, but it also makes it ideal for enclosures that have narrow depths of water.

 Floating fern is commonly found in parts of Central Europe.
 The habitat of this plant is typically areas of standing freshwaters like ponds or water gardens.
 Being a generally free-floating plant, Salvinia natans would not do well completely submerged in water.

 The ideal environment this type of fern thrives in is humid, well-lit, warm locations.
 Water temperatures in these places are usually between 60 and 70 degrees Fahrenheit.

 The pH preference is another defining difference between floating ferns and most other ferns we typically suggest as vivarium plants.
 Where most ferns like more acidic surroundings, Salvinia is more suitable for neutral environments.
 The best-case scenario as far as water parameters will be between 6.5 and 7.5 pH.